Travelbacon/MMM-TomTomTrafficIncidents/README.md

 - `lng`: longitude default none.
 - `lat`: latitude default none.
-Select your longitude and latitude from [maps.ie](https://www.maps.ie/coordinates.html) for example.
+Select your longitude and latitude.
+You can obtain from [maps.ie](https://www.maps.ie/coordinates.html) the longitude and latitude for places.
 Or use Google Maps to get the longitude and latitude of your desired location.
+You can find them after the @ sign in the address bar.
 If you keep lng and lat settings empty, TomTom will go to longitude 0 and latitude 0.
 [That](https://mydrive.tomtom.com/en_us/#mode=search+viewport=0,0,5,0,-0+ver=3) is somewhere under Ghana in the Atlantic Ocean/Gulf of Guinea.

 ## Optional settings you want to change
 - `height`: height in CSS unit.
 Default `"75vh"`.